mainmatter/mainmatter.com/src/posts/2023-06-15-open-source-experimental-branding-templates.md

 image: "/assets/images/posts/2023-06-15-open-source-experimental-branding-templates/header-illustration.jpg"
 imageAlt:
-  "On this cover image, there's a large white geometrical shape of a bug on a purple/salmon color geometrical abstract background"
+  "a large white geometrical shape of a bug on a purple/salmon color geometrical abstract background"
 ---

 ## The idea